Do you know why entity graphs and schema beat backlinks now?

 Anti-pattern

-One Markdown file > 10 000 tokens dumped into S3.
-Gemini truncates tail, losing pricing info, then hallucinates.
+One Markdown file > 10,000 tokens dumped into S3.
+Gemini truncates its tail, losing pricing info, then hallucinates.

 5. Prompt-Injection Defense